A basic risotto recipe with an addition of fresh spring asparagus and micro herbs makes this Spring Asparagus Risotto an outstanding dinner option!

 Lately I’ve been buying various micro herb mixes.
 The young and tender shoots are especially lovely in salads, devilled eggs but also so beautiful when combined with warm and comforting dishes.
 They lift them up, add flavour effortlessly, and frankly they look gorgeous!

 Who wouldn’t be seduced by a bowl of warm and lucious risotto topped with fragrant herbs?!
-It turns out NOONE!
-Not even my children, who happened to be home on their school break and couldn’t wait for me to finish the shoot, so they could dig in.
+It turns out everyone!
+Even my children, who happened to be home on their school break and couldn’t wait for me to finish the shoot, so they could dig in.

 “But you don’t like risotto!!”, I exclaimed after yet another request to eat my spring asparagus risotto while I was photographing it.
 “I don’t??” asked my daughter puzzled.
-Apparently that dislike was in her and my son’s other life as they happily gobbled my spring asparagus risotto and demanded to have it for dinner as well.
+Apparently that dislike was firmly in the past, as they happily gobbled my asparagus risotto and demanded to have it for dinner as well.

 - Have hot stock ready, so you don’t bring the temperature down with every ladleful.